 Experts Win the Day (most of the time)

 Editor’s note: This is the first part of a series that will focus on each one of The VOID Report 2021 key findings.
-If you haven’t had a chance to download the report, it’s not too late.
-You can download the report at thevoid.community/report.
+If you did not have a chance to read the report, you can read the overview and key findings in the Announcing the VOID blog post.
+Or email us at firstname.lastname@example.org to get the full report.

 When it comes to outages, we only seem to hear the bad news.
 In reality, the people who run these systems resolve these issues fairly quickly the majority of the time.
 They know this, but we haven’t had the data to show this, until now.
 This finding, that over half of software-related incidents are resolved in under two hours, comes from the Verica Open Incident Database (VOID).
 The VOID makes public software-related incident reports available to everyone, raising awareness and increasing understanding of software-based failures in order to make the internet a more resilient and safe place.